Robert Fox (activist): Local and national response

 Louisville newspapers responded by blaming African Americans for the troubles and urging them to stop the ride-ins.
 "The assumption of their right to ride in the street cars, under the present circumstances, is injudicious, and we hope will not be persisted in," wrote an editor of the Daily Commercial.
 "To do so may lead to serious trouble."
 Finally, Mayor John G. Baxter announced he would meet with interested parties on both sides to attempt a settlement.

 At the meeting, the streetcar companies finally capitulated, realizing that the federal government was likely to step in and enforce integration if they didn't agree to it themselves.
 To "avoid serious collisions," the company announced it would allow all passengers to choose their own seating.
 Afterwards, mixed seating became a common practice.
 Newspapers around the country commented on the demonstrations and their outcome.

+Louisville was the only city in the South where Black riders kept Jim Crow off the streetcars during Reconstruction.
+When Kentucky passed segregation laws in 1892, streetcars were not included, leaving Black Louisvillians the right to ride without restriction.

 In the 20th and 21st centuries, the Louisville ride-ins sparked by Robert Fox and his companions taking a seat in the whites-only section have been viewed by historians as an early example of successful massive but non-violent African-American resistance to racial segregation laws, a method that would be used again in the Montgomery bus boycott and in the Civil Rights Movement of the 1950s and 60s.